nhsconnect/FHIR-Maternity-Record/pages/explore/explore_admission_details.md

 {% include custom/admission_details.svg %}

-## Maternity Data Set Mapping to FHIR profiles ##
+## Maternity data standard Mapping to FHIR profiles ##

-The following tables detail how to populate the FHIR resources and the mapping to the Maternity data set.
+The following tables detail how to populate the FHIR resources and the mapping to the Maternity data standard.

 ## Mapping for Admission Details List ##